tiny-dancer/notes/runiac_origin_story.md.1.md

 Appreciating we were no longer deploying a typical application but uniquely developing with iac as a primary language around the clock, we took a big step back and approached our development and delivery with a fresh perspective.
 This fresh perspective led to two driving missions:

-- *Focus on value code*:  Valuable developing time on this team was infrastructure code, _not pipeline code_.
-A pipeline
+- *Focus on value code*:  Our codeValuable developing time on this team was infrastructure code, _not pipeline code_.
+A pipeline is a hugely important means to an end.
+The pipeline itself is not the product, the product for an infrastracture platform team, is the infrastrcture.
+We needed to ensure we spent as much time as possible on infrastracture code.

+- *Faster feedback on changes*:  Waiting

 - **_No pipeline code_** necessary to add new features
 - Changes can be easily and reliably tested from a **_local environment_**